AzizGW/dino_fsl/README.md

 ## License
 This project is released under the MIT License.
-Refer to the LICENSE.md file for more details.

 ## Acknowledgments
 This project has been greatly enhanced by the utilization of external resources and the contributions of the broader open-source community.
 We would like to extend our sincere gratitude to the following: